ashleydavis/the-data-wrangler-blog/_posts/2018-06-18-introducing-data-forge-plot.markdown

     await plot.exportWeb("./test-export", { openBrowser: true });

 Here we pass in configuration and use the `openBrowser` field to automatically open the exported web visualization in our browser!
-Here's an interactive visualization I exported earlier and then embedded in this page using an iframe:
+Here's an interactive visualization I exported earlier and then embedded in this page using an iframe.
+Hover your mouse over the chart to see what happens:

 <iframe width="650" height="250" frameborder="0" src="/content/web-export/index.html" style="display:block; margin: 0 auto;">&nbsp;</iframe>